monzo/docs/source/index.md

 <script async defer src="https://devslack.monzo.com/slackin.js"></script>

 <aside class="announce">
-    <strong>The Monzo API is not yet suitable for building public applications.</strong><br>
+    <strong>The Monzo Developer API is not suitable for building public applications.</strong><br>
     You may only connect to your own account or those of a small set of users you explicitly whitelist.
 Please read our <a href="https://monzo.com/blog/2017/05/11/api-update/">blog post</a> for more detail.

 <br/><hr/>
-    For firms authorised as Account Information Service Providers under PSD2 we offer an <a href=#psd2-aisp-api>AIS api</a>.
+    For firms authorised as Account Information Service Providers under PSD2 we offer an <a href=#aisp-access>AIS api</a>.
 </aside>